FEniCS/governance/governance.md

-Traditionally, Project leadership was provided by a subset of Contributors, called Core Developers, whose active and consistent contributions have been recognized by their receiving “commit rights” to the Project GitHub repositories.
-In general all Project decisions are made through consensus among the Core Developers with input from the Community.
+Traditionally, Project leadership was provided by a subset of Contributors, called Core Developers, whose active and consistent contributions have been recognized by their receiving “commit rights” to the Project repositories.
+In general all Project decisions were made through consensus among the Core Developers with input from the Community.

 While this approach has served us well, as the Project grows and faces more legal and financial decisions and interacts with other institutions, we see a need for a more formal governance model.
 Moving forward The Project leadership will consist of a Steering Council.
 We view this governance model as the formalization of what we are already doing, rather than a change in direction.

+[AL: Some inconsistencies in 'the Project' vs 'The Project' etc.]

 ### Steering Council